chialab/dna/README.md

 ## Define a Component

-This is an example of Component defined via DNA.
+This is an example of a Component defined via DNA.
 Please refer to the [documentation](https://www.chialab.io/p/dna) for more examples and cases of use.

-**Define the Component**
+**Define the component (TypeScript)**

 ```ts
 import { Component, customElement, html, property, listen } from '@chialab/dna';